punkymx/real-estate-ai-portfolio/docs/authentication.md

 @auth/prisma-adapter: Official adapter for NextAuth.js to persist user and session data in a Prisma-managed database (SQLite in this case).

-bcryptjs: Used for securely hashing and comparing user passwords.
+bcryptjs: Used for securely hashing and comparing user passwords during sign-in and for hashing passwords during sign-up.

 Prisma ORM: Database toolkit for defining User, Account, Session, and VerificationToken models.

-Next.js App Router API Routes: Special dynamic routes (/api/auth/[...nextauth]/route.js) to handle authentication flows.
+Next.js App Router API Routes: Special dynamic routes (/api/auth/[...nextauth]/route.js) to handle authentication flows and custom routes (/api/register/route.js) for user registration.

-Next.js Client Components: ('use client') for interactive UI elements (SignInPage, Header).
+Next.js Client Components: ('use client') for interactive UI elements (SignInPage, SignUpPage, Header, EditPropertyPage, PropertyDetailPage).

 React Context: Used internally by SessionProvider to manage and provide session data across the React component tree.